 What is CBI – Citizenship by Investments?

-The countries offer roughly similar investment options:
+These countries offer similar Caribbean investment programmes and investment options:

 • Real estate purchases with the option to sell after 3-7 years — Caribbean investors are often offered shares in tourist properties, such as hotels.
 Depending on the market situation, these can be rented out and sold for profit, bringing a return on the investment.

-On the other hand, the Caribbean offers a true tax haven.
-If you spend less than 183 days per year on the island, you only pay taxes on property and income earned there.
-However, moving to the Azure Coast rarely involves taking a job at a local company.
-Even residents do not pay income tax in Antigua and Barbuda or Saint Kitts and Nevis.
-These countries also do not tax on inheritance, capital gains, or wealth.
+Residents of Antigua and Barbuda or Saint Kitts and Nevis do not pay income tax, and these countries also do not tax on inheritance, capital gains, or wealth.
 If you don’t move permanently to the islands or transfer your business there, you will not have to worry about taxes.

 Grandparents, Parents Siblings Children

-Antigua and Barbuda Over 55 years old, financially dependent n/a Up to 30 years old
+Antigua and Barbuda Over 58 years old, financially dependent n/a Up to 28 years old

 Grenada Any age, financially dependent Unmarried, no children Up to 30 years old

-Dominica Over 65 years old, financially dependent n/a Up to 30 years old
+Dominica Over 55 years old, financially dependent n/a Up to 30 years old

 Saint Lucia Over 55 years old, financially dependent Not married, under 18 years old Up to 25 years old